sergiopalmavera/WGS_analysis_mmu/batch3/06_quality_control_alignments/r_scripts/01_post_alignment_QC_analysis.md

     ##   Linie sample_name  pct
     ## 1  DU6P      I34741 85.7

--   90% of corrected reads were properly in &gt;95% of the samples
+-   96% of samples had a proportion of properly paired reads &gt; 90%

 -   The lowest sample was I34741 (85.7%).
 Still an acceptable level.